Create a wardrobe and space you’ll love! This closet detox plan will leave you feeling lighter, refreshed, and inspired!

 - Tailoring your clothes is everything.
 I can’t stress this enough – I’ve transformed pieces I was about to throw out!
 It’s always worth investing in a good tailor.

 - Pack away the maternity and transition clothes.
-I had one wardrobe for when I was pregnant, and an entirely different one post-pregnancy (mamas – you know what I’m talking about!).
+Truth be told, I had one wardrobe for when I was pregnant, and an entirely different one post-pregnancy (mamas – you know what I’m talking about!).
 Store all those items you may use again under your bed or in a spare room in vacuum sealed bags.

 Thank you to California Closets for sponsoring this post.
 As always, my thoughts are my own.